 As anyone who drives regularly would tell you, it is incredibly easy to accidentally hit 81 mph when driving in a 65 mph zone.
 Surprisingly to most people however, any conviction in Richmond County of speeding over 80 mph or over 15 mph over the limit in a speed zone of 55 mph or higher would result in a misdemeanor appearing on your criminal record and a suspension of your North Carolina drivers license.
 In this scenario, a negotiated reduction to just 9 mph over the limit would reduce the speeding conviction to an infraction-level offense, resulting in no misdemeanor conviction.
 Additionally, there would be no suspension of your driving privilege.
 A conviction of 9 mph over the limit in Richmond County would result in 2 license points if the convicted speed is less than 55 mph and 3 license points if it's more than 55 mph.
 These license points will be removed from your record after 3 years.
 While the infraction-level conviction does add license points, it should not impact your insurance if certain criteria are met (see below).

 Protect Your Insurance

 Have more questions?
-Give our traffic lawyers a call today at 919-200-0822 if you'd like to learn if a reduction to 9 mph over the limit is the best possible outcome for your case.
+Give us a call at 919-200-0822 if you'd like to learn if a reduction to 9 mph over the limit is the best possible outcome for your case.